tapebrief

 CJ Muse · Kendra Fitzgerald

-How is eight-quarter rolling visibility with customers changing order patterns, upfront payments, and pricing environment, and how does this affect customer relationships given tight equipment supply?
+How is eight-quarter rolling visibility with customers affecting order patterns, upfront payments, and pricing dynamics given equipment scarcity?

-Eight-quarter visibility primarily helps with supply chain planning across 2,000 direct suppliers.
-Deposits are required selectively, not across the board.
-Pricing operates on 2-3 year contracts per project and moves slowly.
-Gross margin improvement driven by portfolio enrichment with higher-value solutions, not aggressive pricing actions.
-Management confident margin improvements will continue.
+Eight-quarter visibility primarily helps supply chain planning.
+Deposits required selectively, not across board.
+Pricing follows long-term contracts (2-3 years per project), moving slowly.
+Gross margin expansion driven by portfolio enrichment and higher-value solutions rather than pricing power.

-2,000 direct suppliers requiring lead time2-3 year pricing contracts per projectSemi-systems gross margin: 54.8% in Q2Company-level gross margin guide: 50.1% for Q3
+Eight-quarter rolling visibility with large customersApproximately 2,000 direct suppliers per toolSemi-systems gross margin at 54.8% in Q2Company-level gross margin guidance of 50.1%

 J.C.
 Raskin · Verde Research

 30% YoY equipment growth confirmed.
-Strong demand signals with customers increasing orders in last 90 days as new cleanrooms come online.
-Tracking 100+ factory projects globally, added 10+ last quarter.
-Expect WFE and wafer start growth overall, headlined by AI.
-2027 expected to be strong growth year with customers planning into 2028.
-Supply chain is primary constraint on further acceleration, not demand.
+Strong demand signal with customer orders increased in last 90 days.
+Over 100 factory projects tracked globally; 10+ added last quarter.
+Expect continued WFE and wafer start growth headlined by AI.
+2027 expected strong growth year; customers planning into 2027-2028.

 Vivek Arya · Bank of America Securities

-Computing demand increasing across multiple layers (GenTech AI, physical AI).
-Not speculating on units vs. pricing, but market environment for Applied never better.
-Raising AGS growth expectations from low double-digits to mid-teens in normal environment; higher this year due to utilization improvements.
-35,000+ chambers connected to AIX servers enabling AI-driven yield innovations.
+Computing demand increasing substantially across layers; customers planning capacity into 2030.
+Not speculating on units vs. pricing, but market environment and Applied's position never better.
+AGS services growth raised from low double-digit to mid-teen expectations for normal environment; will be higher this year due to utilization and new factory ramps.

 Harlan Sir · J.P.
 Morgan